-With effect from 1 June 2014, all foreign suppliers of electronic services have had to register for VAT in South Africa where the total value of electronic services supplied in South Africa exceeds R50 000.
+All foreign suppliers of electronic services have had to register for VAT in South Africa where the total value of electronic services supplied in South Africa exceeds R1 million.
 This limit was increased to R1 million with effect from 1 April 2019.
 This limit applies in any consecutive 12 month period.
 This applies where the supply is by a person from a place outside South Africa to a recipient who is a resident of South Africa or where a payment made to the foreign supplier originates from a bank registered in South Africa.

-With effect from 1 April 2019, the definition of electronic services was widened to include all services that are provided by means of an electronic agent, electronic communication or the internet for any consideration.
+The definition of electronic services is very wide and includes all services that are provided by means of an electronic agent, electronic communication or the internet for any consideration.
 The only clear exclusions are -